kwonus/Quelle/AV-Bible-ICL.md

 - @search.lexicon = KJV
 - [ search.lexicon:KJV ]

 The former, which is a configuration imperative, changes the lexicon setting for all future searches.
 Whereas, the latter, merely a Settings-Block assigment, affects only the currently executing Selection/Search imperative.
 Subsequent searches are unaffected by settings-block assignments.
 There are times when a user will want a setting to persist, and other times when the user wants the setting changed only temporarily.
-Quelle permits the user to choose.
+ICL permits the user to choose.

 #### QuickStart